Kisumu RFC: Kabeberi 7s 1997

 By Monday of the new week, Call ups to Kenya, Andrew Okwaro and Fred Jura.

 Tour to Uganda

-A tour to Uganda in October saw them leave an indelible mark with their trademark hard running, tackling and skills level in a country which was just beginning to pick the game after a lull of over 20 years.
+A tour to Uganda in October saw them leave a mark with their trademark after hard running, tackling and skill levels in a country which just began to pick the game after 20 years.
 The visitor's led 13–7 at halftime before the hosts recovered to win 47–13 in the second-half.
 This was a 'test' versus Uganda.
-Putting it mildly, 1997 marked the turning point for Kisumu Rugby.
+1997 marked the turning point for Kisumu Rugby.
 They did not look back and Kisumu became a fertile rugby nursery nurturing young players just out of school into mature club and national team material.

 Eric Shirley Shield

 Kisumu joined the Second division ESS in 1998 after winning the Bowl league in 1997.
 The ESS would prove tricky for Kisumu.
 The challenge came from two quarters, one depth in terms of players and two finances to honor 11 away games with most teams based in Nairobi.
 The league would be honored on and off between 1998 and 2002.

 Away from that the management board of Kisumu actively engaged the Union in trying to secure a future.
 In behind the scenes talks the Kisumu management Board asked the Union for one leg of the National Sevens Circuit.
 At talks in Moshi, Tanzania in December 2002 a hush-hush deal was done with the Hon-Secretary of the Union Richard Omwela who was scheduled to contest for the Chairmanship in a number of months.

 With Mount Kilimanjaro providing a spectacular backdrop, to the conversation he proposed a deal.
 In exchange for support from the Lakeside team at the election he agreed to give Kisumu one leg of the National Sevens circuit.
 Present at the talks were Omwela, Aggrey Chabeda, John Akelola, Andrew Okwaro and Paul Okong'o.
 Kisumu also actively engaged Max Muniafu who was then Director for Development at the Union and argued for the same.
 Prior to Moshi talks were held with Max, David Akelola, Phillip Ocholla, Andrew Okwaro and Paul Okong'o at the Junction Inn restaurant in Kisumu to push for the same.

 Surely enough one of the first acts by Omwela & Chabeda on their election as chair and Secretary of the Kenya Rugby Football Union was to award Kisumu one leg of the National Sevens circuit in early 2003 by 'Executive order'.